You're No Good: Background

 though Asher and Garay dispute that recollection.

-In late August 1974 a string arrangement - by Gregory Rose - was added to the track at AIR Studios.
+In late August 1974 a string arrangement by Gregory Rose was added to the track at AIR Studios.
 According to a Classic Tracks article by Matt Hurwitz at MixOnline.com: "It ends with a strong, long held note, which Asher conceived, executed by Garay with a slow riding of the level on the string faders during the final mix."

 Capitol Records was unsure whether to release "You're No Good" or "When Will I Be Loved" as the lead single off Heart Like a Wheel, only deciding to release "You're No Good" a week after the album's release.

 Linda Ronstadt's version of "You're No Good" became the song's most successful cover.
-The track ascended to number 1 on the Billboard Hot 100 chart dated February 15, 1975.
+The track ascended to number 1 on the Billboard Hot 100 chart dated February 15, 1975, her only song to reach that position.
 "You're No Good" was also an international hit for Ronstadt, reaching number 15 in Australia, number 17 in the Netherlands, and number 24 in New Zealand.
 The B-side of "You're No Good", "I Can't Help It (If I'm Still in Love with You)," originally sung by Hank Williams, also charted and was simultaneously a number 2 C&W hit for Ronstadt.
 "When Will I Be Loved" was then issued as the follow-up single.

-Buoyed in part by the success of "You're No Good", the album Heart Like a Wheel, which was released in late 1974, was a major success, eventually going double platinum and topping the Billboard album chart.
+Buoyed in part by the success of "You're No Good", the album Heart Like a Wheel, which was released in late 1974, was a major success, eventually going double Platinum and topping the Billboard album chart.
 It was also nominated for the Grammy Award for Album of the Year.

 The success of "You're No Good" set a precedent for Ronstadt's single releases which over the next five years would virtually all be remakes of classic rock and roll songs.

 In a 1983 interview with the Los Angeles Times, Ronstadt expressed reservations about the recordings she had made during her 1970s heyday, specifically citing "You're No Good": "I thought the production on 'You're No Good' was very good but [that] I didn't sing it very well.
 As a song it was just an afterthought.
 It's not the kind of song I got a lot of satisfaction out of singing."

-It was featured in the 2022 comedy-adventure-action film Minions: The Rise of Gru, when Gru (the titular character) played the record as a key to the lair of the "Vicious 6".